AlexanderKud/Point_Search_GMP/README.md

 - calculating just x coordinate for the batch - 1
 - calculating x,y for the last of the batch entry (used as the next startPoint)

+point_search.cpp
+- batch addition
+- batch inversion
+- calculating just x coordinate for the batch - 1
+- calculating x,y for the last of the batch entry (used as the next startPoint)

 [alexander@alexander-home Point_Search_GMP]$ ./generate_bloom
 [17:13:18] P_table generated
 [17:13:18] Range Start: 54 bits